karkil2205/Discrete-Choice-Models/README.md

-# Introduction to Discrete Choice Models
+# Introduction to Discrete Choice Models (Application in Marketing)
 * We are using the paper : [MISRA, Sanjog.
 Generalized reverse discrete choice models.
 Quantitative Marketing and Economics, 2005, vol. 3, no 2, p.
 175-200](https://booksc.org/book/8122485/a8bab3).
 * Describe the data used in that paper (Section 5.1 and 5.2).
 * Produce Table 1.
 Summary statistics for Cracker and Yogurt data.